rtyler/brokenco.de/_posts/2017-03-14-on-containers-in-production.md

 You should no longer be afraid of using contianers in production.
 There are certainly caveats and challenges to address, but I assert those downsides are far outweighed by the benefits to the organization.
-Astute readers might be wondering at this point when I will talk about containers and security, but frankly, I don't see anything novel about security with containers.
+Astute readers might be wondering at this point, when I will talk about containers and security?
+Frankly, I don't see anything novel about security with containers.
 Firstly, do not assume containers provide you any additional layer of security.
 Secondly, the patch lifecycle, while differently managed compared to traditional package management, is still more or less the same.